zquans/gitkills/readme.txt

-creating a new branch dev is quick
+creating a new branch dev is quick AND simple